obiwanjacobi/Zsharp/docs/modules/module.md

 Async/await is a separate concern and is mainly used as a .NET interop feature.

 A runtime framework is needed to host these services.
 I don't think HTTP would be a good fit.
 Something like gRPC would do better perhaps?
+Or configurable?

 Maybe have a service be the conventional remote API and a component be the in-memory implementation for it?
 That way a component can be wrapped in different types of Service endpoints (REST/gRPC/JSON/XML)...?

 > Actor Model / Active Object Pattern?
 An isolated component with an Event/Message Queue and a private (pooled?) processing thread...
 Preferably stateless?
 No (non-constant) data sharing across threads, ever.

 We may want to add a proxy to immutable objects to share the proxy (identity) and not the object itself (Clojure does this) - so that changes to the immutable object -becoming a new instance- can be pointed to by the proxy?